nextcloud/nextcloudpi/README.md

            ownyourbits/nextcloudpi $DOMAIN
 ```

-It takes a moment to start completely, check with `docker logs nextcloudpi` until it says `Init done`
+It takes a moment to start completely, you can check this with `docker logs nextcloudpi` until it says `Init done`.

 ## Run in LXD